I tried direct ingestion of Amazon Bedrock Knowledge Base with S3 data source

 aws s3 cp bedrock-intro.txt.metadata.json s3://${BUCKET_NAME}/documents/

-Once the upload is complete, specify parameters to include metadata in the ingestion.
+After the upload is complete, specify parameters to include the metadata.

 aws bedrock-agent ingest-knowledge-base-documents \